 Who should get Sleep tracking apps?

-So, if you’re willing to put in the work necessary to overcome inaccuracy—and ideally improve accuracy at the same time—then sleep tracking apps could be worth the effort.
-They might help you diagnose and fix sleeping problems, encourage you to make lifestyle changes, earn badges and meet friends who also track their sleep (how social!).
 But, says Winter, “A lot of people expect more out of these devices than they should.”
 Some even expect sleep trackers to replace doctors or to diagnose sleep disorders, neither of which is possible with today’s technology.

-If you’re a more casual sleeper—someone who spends most of your nights at home, and doesn’t mind sacrificing some accuracy for more comfort and less cost—you might enjoy the better sleep you’ll get from these apps.
-Remember that many of them offer data analysis as part of their services, which will help you figure out some patterns—and some problems—in your sleep habits.
-It’s unlikely that any of these consumer-level apps will give perfect results on their own, but they can be valuable companions to help you understand and improve your healthy sleep cycle.
+Remember that many offer data analysis as part of their services, which will help you figure out some patterns—and some problems—in your sleep habits.
+It’s unlikely that any of these consumer-level apps will give perfect results.
+Still, they can be valuable companions to help you understand and improve your healthy sleep cycle.

-As with any other fitness tracker, sleep trackers work best for people who are already motivated to track certain aspects of their health or exercise routines.
-If you’re ready to try tracking your sleep habits, there are two popular options to choose from: an app (which comes pre-installed on some smartphones) or a tracker that works with your smartphone.
-Whichever the case, these devices can offer tips and suggestions—everything from how to wake up feeling refreshed to why you might not be sleeping well—in real time.
+If you’re ready to try tracking your sleep habits, there are two popular options: an app (which comes pre-installed on some smartphones) or a tracker that works with your smartphone.
+Whichever the case, these devices can offer tips and suggestions—everything from how to wake up feeling refreshed to why you might not be sleeping well—in real-time.

-As with most fitness-monitoring apps, you’ll need to perform some calibration before you start to track your sleep.
-This process typically consists of answering questions about your sleep habits to help configure the app to take into account factors like medication, alcohol intake, and even whether you usually read before bed.
-Finally, if your device is capable of tracking your heart rate (via sensors or Apple Watch), you may be asked to set a resting rate for it—which will help the app know what your heart rate should look like when falling asleep and waking up, respectively.
+Finally, if your device can track your heart rate (via sensors or Apple Watch), you may be asked to set a resting pace for it—which will help the app know what your heart rate should look like when falling asleep and waking up, respectively.

 How sleep trackers work?